 Any crafter worth her weight in cashmere yarn knows that Renegade Craft Fair is the fair all other fairs aspire to.
 Held in urban epicenters such as Brooklyn, Chicago, Austin and of course, Los Angeles, Renegade is a traveling marketplace showcasing work from hundreds of the country’s best contemporary indie craft artists.
 Aside from the wares, Renegade offers all sorts of homemade DIY fun and holiday festivities: think classes and demos, free photo booths and tons of tasty food trucks.
 Sure, Renegade hosts an epic summer fair, but it's the supplemental holiday fairs in wintertime that help you check everyone off your gift list—including yourself.

-Reserve the second weekend in December for the holiday installment of this Pinterester's Utopia.
-Hosted by the 5,000-square-foot Mack Sennett Studios, the Echo Park Craft Fair returns, welcoming artsy east siders for a holiday feast of hand-dyed clothing and delicately concocted bath oils, one-of-a-kind ceramics, weavings, jewelry and beyond.
+Reserve a spot in your weekend for the latest installment of this Pinterester's Utopia.
+Hosted at the 5,000-square-foot Mack Sennett Studios, the Echo Park Craft Fair returns, welcoming artsy Eastsiders for a feast of hand-dyed clothing and delicately concocted bath oils, one-of-a-kind ceramics, weavings, jewelry and beyond.
 Founded by a shoe designer and a textile artist, the bi-annual extravaganza has grown from a backyard hangout to an artisan's haven, providing a number of local craftspeople a space to showcase their handmade gems.